Ohio Nurse Practitioner Licensure Steps - 2023

 The national consensus requires prospective APRNs to be trained in advanced pharmacology, advanced pathophysiology, and advanced health assessment.
 APRNs who need to hold prescriptive authority have to complete a minimum of 45 contact hours in advanced pharmacology within five years.

 National certification is another requirement for Ohio’s APRN-NPs.
 The Board recognizes certain national certifying bodies for assessing the quality of your graduate education and your fitness to practice in Ohio.
 The certification is usually exam-based, which is why prospective applicants should consult the approved agency for the certification of their intended specialty area (for their chosen population foci).

 NPs are required to hold and maintain national certification with a recognized agency for their Ohio NP license to remain valid.

 Here is a list of approved national certifying agencies for NPs in Ohio:

 If you already have a license to practice as an APRN-NP in another state, you can apply for an APRN-NP license in Ohio by reciprocity.
-The board will need to see your transcript for your NP preparatory program and proof of continuing education in Ohio law and the rules governing drugs and prescriptive authority.
+The application fee for this route is also $150.
+The Board will need to review the transcript for your NP preparatory program and proof of continuing education in Ohio Laws and Administrative Rules governing drugs and prescriptive authority.